 1. It’s not traditional e-learning

 Video is a breed apart from e-learning.
-When I say “e-learning”, I refer to the traditional, pervasive form that learning has taken in our age, with a usability experience consisting of “click-click-click,” “next,” and “back.”
+By “e-learning”, I refer to the traditional, pervasive form that learning has taken in our age, with a usability experience consisting of “click-click-click,” “next,” and “back.”
 We navigate in this manner because e-learning uses a book metaphor.
 With the advent of computer-based training and the browser, we took the old book-and-page model and replicated it on screens.
 It made sense.
 We could acclimate users to electronic delivery in an intuitive manner and it has been our preoccupation ever since.
 Combine the challenges of authoring good content with technical and compliance concerns, and it’s quite the expenditure of energy.
-These quasi-books-on-screen are, for many of us, our entire context and rut.
-As we approach the prospect of video, then, there’s a danger of seeing it as merely the latest ornament to hang on our e-learning (because we can’t imagine e-learning as anything other than some kind of a book), and that would be a design mistake.
+These quasi-books-on-screen are, for many of us, our context and rut.
+As we approach video, then, there’s a danger of seeing it as the latest ornament to hang on our e-learning (because we can’t imagine e-learning as anything other than some kind of a book), and that would be a design mistake.

 2. It’s a window to other people.